Unleashing Your Strength with Weighted Dip Belts

 Adding Weight to Dips

-Dips are a great exercise for the upper body.
-In fact, I would consider it quite underrated.
-It’s an exercise that has you moving your body through space as opposed to lying or sitting on a bench or machine and lifting weights.
+Dips are an exercise that have you moving your body through space as opposed to lying or sitting on a bench or machine and lifting weights.
 That has you moving weight while the body stays stable.
 Of course, there’s nothing wrong with this but it’s always optimal to do movements where you are the weight in some form as you will be hitting so many areas and training so many small muscles that may normally get neglected.

 Chest and Triceps Dips